HomeMember's Only!Promised Land InfoSave our LakeCub's Corner/Other Sites

 Here's a spot for the younger adventurers and those young at heart to learn more about the great outdoors with print out activities, coloring sheets & kid-friendly websites.
 You might want to print some out to keep around the cabin for those rainy days that sometimes happen.
 Click links below to see more.

-Make it Yourself
+Make It Yourself

-Trout Coloring Sheet
+Coyote Coloring Sheet

 * Coloring pages from the Wildlife of PA coloring book from PA Game Commission